 5. The clause of “As-is-where-is”

 This clause is commonly used in a sub-sale transaction.
 It actually means that the Property is sold in the condition and state when you sign the SPA and as per your last inspection, subject to wear and tear.

-Please specifically mention in the OTP if there is any specific furniture or items that you wish to have along with the property that you purchased.
+Please specifically mention in the OTP if there is any specific furniture such as Adirondack gliders or items that you wish to have along with the property that you purchased.
 This is because the seller might want to retain some of the fixtures and fittings from the property.
 Don’t be surprised if the property that is delivered to you later is substantially different from the one represented to you by the seller during your inspection of the property.